prabh505/HANGMAN/README.md

 How to Play

-The game randomly selects a word from the words.txt file.
+1)The game randomly selects a word from the words.txt file.
-The player guesses letters one by one.
+2)The player guesses letters one by one.
-If the guessed letter is in the word, it is revealed in the correct positions.
+3)If the guessed letter is in the word, it is revealed in the correct positions.
-If the guessed letter is not in the word, a part of the hangman is drawn.
+4)If the guessed letter is not in the word, a part of the hangman is drawn.
-The player has a limited number of tries (6 by default) to guess the word.
+5)The player has a limited number of tries (6 by default) to guess the word.
-The game ends when the player guesses the word correctly or runs out of tries.
+6)The game ends when the player guesses the word correctly or runs out of tries.